-+ Pale Native – Maz du Preez +
++ Pale Native – Max du Preez +

-With brutal honesty and clarity, characteristic of his journalistic career, Max takes us through the first 50 years of his life, introducing us to the various people, papers and plane-crashes that for him, the scene for exploring what it mean a pale native in South Africa.
+With brutal honesty and clarity, characteristic of his journalistic career, Max takes us through the first 50 years of his life, introducing us to the various people, papers and plane-crashes that defined him, and set the scene for exploring what it meant to be a pale native in South Africa.

 + Manuscript found In Accra – Paulo Coelho +

 Popular writer Paulo Coelho has put together a collection of writings, that staunching echo the spiritual wisdom of sophist Kahil Giibran’s The Prophet.
 Some great wisdom and sufficiently thought provoking.

 + Kiling Lions – John & Sam Eldredge +

 Exploring various aspects of masculinity and faith, and how these intersect in the first few decades of a man’s life.
 Written as a dialogue between father and son, it’s a candid and encouraging look at growing up as a man of faith.

 A poet and Anglican Priest, Thomas wrote with startling insight into the complexity of the spiritual person, without fear of being frightfully honest about hopelessness, waiting, and God.
 Whilst I may hold a diverging Christology, I found his frankness refreshing and surprisingly refreshing.
 Suddenly, Arriving, Via Negativa, The Moor were among the poems I read.